2verych/anycard/readme.md

 npm install
 npm start
 ```
+`ADMIN_EMAILS` in `.env` should contain a comma-separated list of emails allowed to access admin APIs.

 ## Frontend
 Located in the `frontend` directory.
 Built with React and Material UI using Vite.